Catalog Description

 Course Student Learning Outcomes

-• CSLO #2: Define terms related to this course; constant current output, duty cycle, fast freeze electrode, fill freeze electrode, low hydrogen, stringer or weave manipulation, regulator, undercut, weld toe and fillet weld size.
+• CSLO #2: Define terms related to this course; constant current output, duty cycle, fast freeze electrode, fill freeze electrode, low hydrogen, stringer or weave manipulation, undercut, weld toe and fillet weld size.

 • CSLO #4: Analyze the relationship between heat input and metal fusion.
 Explain how current setting, arc length, travel and work angles, travel speed and electrode manipulation affect the heat input in a weld puddle.